 About BSMN

-Create a spiritually healthy and inclusive community of Black athletes, coaches, support staff, and chaplains where individuals may thrive in their respective sports transcending the challenges of race, gender, or faith tradition.
+Create a spiritually healthy and inclusive community of athletes, coaches, support staff, and chaplains where individuals may thrive in their respective sports transcending the challenges of race, gender, politics, or faith tradition.

-The Black Sports Ministry Network seeks to do this through strategic collaboration with Black pastors, chaplains, scholars, and others by creating and cultivating a unique perspective and platform for education, empowerment, and social advocacy.
+The Black Sports Ministry Network fulfills this mission through strategic consultation and collaboration with Black pastors, chaplains, scholars, health professionals, and others—cultivating a distinctive platform for education, empowerment, community, and social advocacy within the world of sports..

-Through dynamic dialogue, resource sharing, and intentional community-building, we aspire to create transformative spaces that catalyze social change within athletics.
+Through dynamic dialogue, resource sharing, and intentional community-building, we create transformative spaces that advance ethical leadership, resilience, and social change within athletics and beyond.

-Empowerment Through Education: Our online programming and initiatives utilize theological education and other interdisciplinary subjects to empower Black athletes, coaches, support staff, sports chaplains, and sports enthusiasts provided by professionals from professional sports, church, and the academy.
+Empowerment and Advocacy Through Education: Our online programming and initiatives (open to all social and religious identities) utilize theological education and other interdisciplinary subjects to empower athletes, coaches, support staff, sports chaplains, and sports enthusiasts provided by professionals from professional sports, church, and the academy.

 Spiritual Care and Support Resources: Spiritual Well-Being is integral to overall physical and mental health.
-We are working to provide holistic support to athletes, coaches, and support staff through building our network of sports professionals (psychologists, physical therapists, dieticians, etc.) and chaplains, facilitators, and pastors.
+We are working to provide holistic support to athletes, coaches, and support staff of the African diaspora through building our network of sports professionals (psychologists, physical therapists, dieticians, etc.) and chaplains, facilitators, and pastors.

-Investing in the Future of Sports: By aiding in the development of a faith-based network– rooted in the Black experience, It’s our goal to foster a community of athletes, coaches, and support staff that advocates for social justice within sports and society that leads t0 ethical leaders becoming a catalyst for change while honoring their athletic ancestors.
+Investing in Innovative Initiatives for the Future of Sports: By aiding in the development of a faith-based network– rooted in the Black experience, It’s our goal to foster a community of athletes, coaches, and support staff that advocates for social justice within sports and society that leads to ethical leaders becoming a catalyst for change while honoring their athletic ancestors.

 The Black Sports Ministry Network was selected as the recipient of a $15,000 Pastoral Study Project Grant from the prestigious Louisville Institute.
 This grant will be instrumental in supporting the BSMN in their year-long 2024 project “A Womanist Sports Ethic of Care.”
 This project is multifaceted and is set to explore the intersectionalities faced by Black women college athletes and offer guidance on navigating the complex roles of being Black, an athlete, and a person of faith.